+IV.
 Diversification

-Infrastructure Staff and Altius believe that prudent diversification by vintage year, strategy, regulatory structure, geography, and sector is important.
-However, a limited number of experienced, successful managers may lead to a more concentrated portfolio than in other asset classes.
-In addition, there are advantages to creating strategic relationships with fewer managers.
-Still, prudent diversification should be achieved.
+Infrastructure Staff and Pavilion Alternatives Group believe that prudent diversification by vintage year, strategy, regulatory structure, geography, and sector is important.
 We recognize that during the early years of building the infrastructure program, the portfolio may not fall within the target ranges prescribed by the Private Infrastructure Policies and Procedures.
+However, future commitments should be made that will move the portfolio towards approved targets.

-Strategy Diversification
+A. Strategy Diversification

-Note: Figures are based on committed dollars and projections as of December 31, 2015
+Note: Figures are based on actual dollars invested to date plus projections for committed, but uninvested, capital